teengineer/exported-yolov8-seg/README.md

-- This repo contains the example using custom model that exported as tfjs.
+- This repo contains the example using yolov8 model that exported as tfjs.
-- Refererences model is yolov8x.pt
+- Refererences model is yolov8n.pt